pat-coady/rnn/index.md

     mr. holmes, at the moment when i got home in the morning with my father, however, who had shown up the whole death of the man s death.

-This model used LSTM cells and was trained for 75 epochs).
+This model used LSTM cells and was trained for 75 epochs.
 Here are the key settings:

     * embedding layer width = 64
     * rnn width = 192
-* rnn roll out = 20
+    * rnn sequence length = 20
     * hidden layer width = 96
-* learning rate = 0.05, momentum = 0.8 (MomentumOptimizer)
+    * learning rate = 0.05, momentum = 0.8 (SGD w/ momentum)
+    * batch size = 32

 ## Word Vectors